 - Gulf (on a secret society of geniuses).

-- All these encourage the gifted to steer their own path and warn of the dangers of conformity (and soft-heartedness: Podkayne, often seen as simply sexist, was meant to show that sentimentalizing can kill).
+- All these (and his others) encourage the gifted to steer their own path and warn of the dangers of conformity (and soft-heartedness: Podkayne, often seen as simply sexist, was meant to show that sentimentalizing can kill.
+Podkayne died in the first draft; editors protested.)
 Heinlein is abrasive, but intentionally abrasive--and never more so than about stupidism.
-A harsh antidote to the wholesome, sanctimonious stuff out there for gifteds.
+A harsh antidote to all that wholesome, sanctimonious fluff out there for gifteds.

 - + Henderson, Zenna: The Anything Box, The People: No Different Flesh and others